tarvainen/floater.js/README.md

     <input type="text" label="This is the label" class="floater" placeholder="There is also the placeholder">

 ## Styling
 The floater.js is styled with the css and for complete styling you have only these few classnames to use.
+Specify the next in your `style.css`.

     body {
     	font-family: sans-serif;
     }